#1 Global Leader in Data Resilience

 Cause

 Veeam Backup & Replication does not request information from storage appliances about the size of files as stored on the appliance.
-All values in this user interface would be the same if the data was written to non-deduplicating storage.
+All values in this user interface would be the same if the data were written to non-deduplicating storage.

 This limitation applies to all storage, whether integrated (HPE StoreOnce, EMC DataDomain, ExaGrid) or not.